pupilfirst/wd201-scripts/ejs-templating/dynamic-html-with-ejs/README.md

 And to render the `index.ejs`, we need to use the `render` method of the `response` object and pass the name of the ejs file without providing the `.ejs` extension.

 Express will automatically search for the file with the `.ejs` extension inside the default views directory.
+So, we will add a root route to render our `index.ejs` file.

 ```js
 app.get("/", (request, response) => {